Orkney Time Travel:

 How to get there:

 Take bus service X1 to Stromness.
 It runs from St Margaret’s Hope via Kirkwall Travel Centre to Stromness.
 Get off at the Northlink ferry terminal and walk a short distance to the harbour, where we will meet by the statue of arctic explorer John Rae.
-We will board the small Graemsay/North Hoy ferry together from there.
+We will then board the small Graemsay/North Hoy ferry (separate ticket) together.

 When?

-On request – We would be happy to put on a private Viking Voyage to Hoy for your group (as long as there’s availability in our calendar).
+On request – We would be happy to put on a private Viking Voyage to Hoy for your group on request, as long as there’s availability in our calendar.
+Enquire using the contact form below.

 Starts: 9.30 am Stromness Pier for 10 am ferry